- Start date: August

 Although these are not assessed formally they're essential learning experiences and are course requirements.

-The entry requirements for PGDE courses are set by the General Teaching Council for Scotland (GTCS).
-All applicants must meet these minimum entry requirements before the course starts.
-There is no upper of lower age limit for a place on the teacher education programme.
+The entry requirements for PGDE courses are based on the requirements set by the General Teaching Council for Scotland (GTCS).
+The minimum entry requirements we ask for, are as follows:

 For postgraduate studies, the University of Strathclyde requires a minimum overall score of IELTS 6.5 (no individual test score below 5.5) or equivalent.
 Tests are valid for two years.

 Pre-sessional courses in English are available.

 If you’re a national of an English speaking country recognised by UK Visa and Immigrations (please check most up-to-date list on the Home Office website) or you've successfully completed an academic qualification (at least equivalent to a UK bachelor's degree) in any of these countries, then you don't need to present any additional evidence.